-A nutrient budget spreadsheet model is available from the Technical Service Consultant for the Dairy Effluent Project, or your milk company field officer.
-Refer to Guideline 19 for contact details.
+A nutrient budget spreadsheet model is available from the Technical Service Consultant for the Dairy Effluent Project - contact 08 8842 6222, your milk company field officer, or the Environment Protection Authority.
+This spreadsheet model is written in Excel and requires Microsoft® Windows 2000, XP or later running Microsoft® Excel 2000 or later.